bigjosh/TSL-calibre-MSP/README.md

 ### Warm up mode

-Every time the XMEGA powers up (on initial programming or after battery change), it will display a pretty sinewave pattern for 2 seconds while it waits for the RX8900 RTC to oscillator to stabilize.
+Every time the MCU powers up (on initial programming or after battery change), it will display a pretty sinewave pattern for 2 seconds while it waits for the RX8900 RTC to oscillator to stabilize.

 Do we need this?
 Well we certainly do not need it if the RTC is already running, but it is unclear if we can poll the RTC to see if it is running before the oscillator has settled.
 The datasheets are unclear.
 >